CristianManta/contrastive-learning/README.md

 ### Status

-The penalty parameter used for the training of the Tikhonov regularized baseline model (0.1) is apparently too small (I know that because the attack distances were smaller than for the unregularized model, so it's within the same margin of error).
-I'm re-running many scripts in parallel with varying penalties during the night.
+#### Aug.
+24

-I also replaced the finite difference gradient approximation from [this paper](https://arxiv.org/pdf/1905.11468.pdf) and [this repo](https://github.com/cfinlay/tulip) by an exact computation (at the cost of scalability, but the scripts are working fine on CIFAR10 at least).
-I had to do this in order to fix the problem that the accuracy of the baseline model was below 20% suddenly when applying Tikhonov, while it was 94% without it.
+I replaced the finite difference gradient approximation from [this paper](https://arxiv.org/pdf/1905.11468.pdf) and [this repo](https://github.com/cfinlay/tulip) by an exact computation (at the cost of scalability, but the scripts are working fine on CIFAR10 at least).
+I had to do this in order to fix the problem that the accuracy of the baseline model was below 20% suddenly when applying Tikhonov (with penalty=0.1), while it was 94% without it.
 The loss landscape must be so non smooth in this case that the finite difference approximation was very bad.

+~~Now the penalty parameter used for the training of the Tikhonov regularized baseline model (0.1) is apparently too small (I know that because the attack distances were smaller than for the unregularized model, so it's within the same margin of error).~~ I'm re-running many scripts in parallel with varying penalties during the night.

+#### Aug.
+25
+The actual issue was that `grad` needed `create_graph=True` passed in as parameter in order to re-use it again for further differentiation.
+Otherwise any penalty would have no effect (see below paragraph) at all with this new implementation.

 ### TODO
 - [x] Adapt Chris's baseline training script to our experiments.
 In particular, add option to train on a subset of the labels.
 Run it on 100%, 10% and 1% of the labels.